EdwardLea/dev-challenge/solution.md

 1. Initial testing for the index and create api routes has been carried out.
 Testing should be extended to include the other routes; update and delete.

-2. GraphQL is an api query language that has recently become very popular with modern applications.
+2. GraphQL is an API query language that has recently become very popular with modern applications.
 Although it's a new technology to me, I would have liked to implement this to improve my understanding of GraphQL.
-Given more time I would have replaced the RESTful routes with a GraphQL api.
+Given more time I would have replaced the RESTful routes with a GraphQL API.

 3. Although a very simple application, the management of state within the React app became more difficult as components become more nested.
 To improve state management I would like to implement Redux as a state management tool.